Missouri man pleads not guilty in kidnapping of pregnant Maysville woman

-SPRINGFIELD, Mo. -- The husband of the Missouri woman accused of killing a pregnant woman and her child pleaded not guilty to a charge related to kidnapping.
+SPRINGFIELD, Mo. -- The husband of a Missouri woman accused of kidnapping and killing a pregnant woman, as well as killing the child the pregnant woman had been carrying, has pleaded innocent to a charge related to the kidnapping.

 Jamie Waterman, 42, of Pineville, Mo., entered the plea Monday in federal court in Springfield.
 He's charged with one count of being an accessory after the fact to kidnapping resulting in death.
 The indictment accuses him of assisting his wife in order to hinder and prevent her apprehension, trial and punishment, knowing she committed the offense of kidnapping resulting in death.

 An accelerated jury trial is set for Jan.
-9 for Waterman before District Judge Stephen R. Bough, and a pretrial conference is scheduled for 9:30 a.m.
+9 for Waterman before District Judge Stephen R. Bough.
+A pretrial conference is scheduled for 9:30 a.m.
 Dec.
 14 before Magistrate Judge David P. Rush.

 Amber Waterman, 42, of Pineville is charged federally with one count of kidnapping resulting in death.
 The indictment alleges between Oct.
 31 and Nov.
 2, she kidnapped Ashley Bush of Maysville in order to claim Bush's unborn child as her own.
-She's accused of taking Bush from Maysville to Pineville, and the indictment alleged the kidnapping resulted in Bush's death.
+She's accused of taking Bush from Maysville to Pineville.
+The indictment alleges the kidnapping resulted in Bush's death.

 Benton County prosecutors have charged Amber Waterman with two counts of capital murder and kidnapping in connection with the deaths of Ashley Bush and her baby.
 Prosecutors intend to seek the death penalty.